A Figure from the Common Lot

 Broughton then addressed Michelet directly, “Will you ride ahead with the horses, Monsieur Michelet, and will you secure for us two rooms at the first inn you will come to along the way―if they have so many available…else, certainly, take whatever they have got.
 Do you have money?”

 Honoré, with more difficulty than the others, brought his horse to a halt.
-He dismounted, led her forward, and handed the reins to Michelet, who tipped his hat, and said in English, “I thank you, squire.”
+He dismounted, led her forward, and handed the reins to Michelet, who tipped his hat, saying in English, “I thank you, squire.”

-Broughton walked in peaceful quietude at Honoré’s side for several minutes, and made no attempt to urge the conversation.
+Broughton walked in peaceful quietude at Honoré’s side for several minutes.
+He made no attempt to urge the conversation.
 His other servant, last seen rigging a train from the horses’ tackle, soon passed them with a clatter of hooves, a pointed stare for Honoré, and no word.

 “Monsieur Broughton…I may be arrested.”